singharpt/kulboard/milestones/milestone5.md

 👉🏾👉🏾👉🏾 Check off each completed feature below.

-- [ ] The project includes an Express backend app and a React frontend app
+- [x] The project includes an Express backend app and a React frontend app
-- [ ] The project includes these backend-specific features:
+- [x] The project includes these backend-specific features:
-  - [ ] At least one of each of the following database relationship in Postgres
+  -x[ ] At least one of each of the following database relationship in Postgres
-    - [ ] one-to-many
+    - [x] one-to-many
-    - [ ] many-to-many with a join table
+    - [x] many-to-many with a join table
-  - [ ] A well-designed RESTful API
+  - [x] A well-designed RESTful API
-    - [ ] The API can respond to at least one of each type of request: GET, POST, PATCH, and DELETE
+    - [x] The API can respond to at least one of each type of request: GET, POST, PATCH, and DELETE
-    - [ ] Routes follow proper naming conventions
+    - [x] Routes follow proper naming conventions
-  - [ ] The ability to reset the database to its default state
+  - [x] The ability to reset the database to its default state
-- [ ] The project includes these frontend-specific features:
+- [x] The project includes these frontend-specific features:
-  - [ ] At least one redirection
+  - [x] At least one redirection
-  - [ ] At least one interaction that the user can initiate and complete on the same page without navigating to a new page
+  - [x] At least one interaction that the user can initiate and complete on the same page without navigating to a new page
-  - [ ] Dynamic frontend routes created with React Router
+  - [x] Dynamic frontend routes created with React Router
-  - [ ] Hierarchically designed React components
+  - [x] Hierarchically designed React components
-    - [ ] Components broken down into categories, including Page and Component types
+    - [x] Components broken down into categories, including Page and Component types
-    - [ ] Corresponding container components and presenter components as appropriate
+    - [x] Corresponding container components and presenter components as appropriate
-- [ ] The project includes dynamic routes for both frontend and backend apps
+- [x] The project includes dynamic routes for both frontend and backend apps
 - [ ] The project is deployed on Railway with all pages and features working

 ### Custom Features